JuanDavidDV/Employee-Management-System-Capstone/README.md

 ## Overview

 Employee Management System JD app is a comprehensive tool designed to administrate and automate various business needs in an organization.
 It allows businesses to effectively manage employees data, create, modify, and delete employees, manage departments, salary budget overview, and user authentication.
 The app will have two main sites: Admin Mode and Employee Mode.
-It is a user-friendly solution for between management teams and employees.
+It is a user-friendly solution between management teams and employees.

 ### Problem